cyenwuTT/tt-lang/docs/development/CycleEstimator.md

 T_program  = max( max_node( max_{k ∈ node} T_kernel(k) ), dram_floor )
 ```

 The per-node NoC term (a single core's transfer/latency) and the aggregate DRAM floor (the shared controller) model different resources, so the program takes the `max` of both.

 The report records which one bound the program (`program_bound`: `per-node` | `aggregate-dram`) and the `dram_floor` value.
 Without the ceiling, a K-sweep matmul stays compute-bound at every K because each of N active cores is (incorrectly) given a private DRAM lane; the aggregate ceiling flips memory-heavy points to `aggregate-dram`.

 Under ideal-peak with full pipelining, connected producer/consumer kernels overlap in steady state, so there is no serial sum along a dependency chain.
 The roofline **is** the estimate — the model adds no serial-sum slack on top.
-Being ideal-peak, it is a tight lower bound (`measured ≥ estimate`; see [Validation](#validation)).
-The model is deterministic from (profile, trace) and needs no measured-cycle labels.
+Being ideal-peak, it is a tight lower bound (`measured ≥ estimate`; see [Hardware Validation](#hardware-validation)).

 **Fill/drain — reported, not folded into the bound.**
 Pure throughput ignores a pipeline's fill (first item through read→compute→write) and drain (last item).
 A deterministic estimate of that overhead treats a node's kernels as stages with cycles `C_i` and `N` pipeline items (the write kernel's movement-op count; `N ≥ 1`):